cloudflare/cloudflare-docs/content/cloudflare-for-platforms/cloudflare-for-saas/start/getting-started.md

 ## Prerequisites

-Before you can start creating custom hostnames, you need to have access to [Cloudflare for SaaS](/cloudflare-for-platforms/cloudflare-for-saas/#availability).
+Before you can start creating custom hostnames:

+1. [Add](/fundamentals/get-started/setup/add-site/) your zone and activate it on a [full setup](/dns/zone-setups/full-setup/) or [partial setup](/dns/zone-setups/partial-setup/).
+2. [Enable](/cloudflare-for-platforms/cloudflare-for-saas/start/enable/) Cloudflare for SaaS for your zone.
+3. (optional) Review the following documentation:
-If you have not used the Cloudflare API previously, review our [API documentation](/fundamentals/api/).
+  - [API documentation](/fundamentals/api/) (if you have not worked with the Cloudflare API before).

-If there are multiple proxied DNS records for one zone, Cloudflare must prioritize which record controls the zone settings and associated origin server.
-Adding a new custom hostname may take priority over your current settings or cause your settings to no longer apply.
-To prevent overriding or voiding your settings, review [Hostname priority (Cloudflare for SaaS)](/ssl/reference/certificate-and-hostname-priority/#hostname-priority-ssl-for-saas).
+  - [Hostname priority (Cloudflare for SaaS)](/ssl/reference/certificate-and-hostname-priority/#hostname-priority-ssl-for-saas) (if there are multiple proxied DNS records for a custom hostname, because Cloudflare must prioritize which record controls the zone settings and associated origin server).

 ---

 ## Step 1 — Create fallback origin and CNAME target